TriDvaRas/Civilizator/README.md

 - **Q: Can I unban Civilization?**
     - A: No.
 - **Q: My question is not in FAQ**
-    - A: Try asking in [bot's discord server](https://discord.gg/nFMFs2e)
+    - A: Try asking in [bot's discord server](https://discord.gg/nFMFs2e).
+Or DM TriDvaRas#4805
 - **Q: Is there Civilization VI support?**
     - A: Yes.
 - **Q: Will covs from future game updates be added to the pool?**